onosendi/flask-boilerplate/README.md

 npm start
 ```

-### Run flask
+### Run Flask

-If you are running `npm start` for development, run flask in a separate terminal so both servers are running.
+If you are running `npm start` for development, run Flask in a separate terminal so both servers are running.

 ```
 flask run